sauladalibor/xaml-docs/controls/radautocompletebox/styles-and-templates/boxesitemstyle.md

 ## Applying BoxesItemStyle

-First, you need to create __RadAutoCompleteBox__ with an ItemsSource bound to a collection of business object:
+First, you need to create __RadAutoCompleteBox__ with an ItemsSource bound to a collection of business objects:

->Check {% if site.site_name == 'WPF' %}[this](http://docs.telerik.com/devtools/wpf/controls/radautocompletebox/populating-with-data/binding-to-object.html){% endif %}{% if site.site_name == 'Silverlight' %}[this](http://docs.telerik.com/devtools/silverlight/controls/radautocompletebox/populating-with-data/binding-to-object.html){% endif %} article for some more detailed information how to bind the __ItemsSource__ to a collection of business objects.
+>Check {% if site.site_name == 'WPF' %}[this](http://docs.telerik.com/devtools/wpf/controls/radautocompletebox/populating-with-data/binding-to-object.html){% endif %}{% if site.site_name == 'Silverlight' %}[this](http://docs.telerik.com/devtools/silverlight/controls/radautocompletebox/populating-with-data/binding-to-object.html){% endif %} article for some more detailed information about how to bind the __ItemsSource__ to a collection of business objects.

 #### __[XAML] RadAutoCompleteBox declaration__